siddharthnarayanan/one-note-app/README.md

 ### Version 0
 Simple tasks such as:
-a.
-Reaching out to contact
+1. Reaching out to contact
-b.
-Setting up meetings
+2. Setting up meetings
-c.
-Adding to running list of open questions etc.
+3. Adding to running list of open questions etc.
 Note: Depending on the gaps in data, the effort may also need integration with Outlook API for aggregation of mailbox information (mails, meetings, tasks etc.) to help inform current activity, sub-activity and next steps

 ## References